EliteKnightOzzie/Bucs_Robotics_2621B_GitHub/2023-2024_Code/README.txt

-This will be the folder to hold all the code for the Over Under competition Feel free to delete this when you're ready to start Good luck
+This folder holds all the code for the Over Under competition for the upcoming competitions Comp 1: dd/mm/yyyy

-- Eddy
+Comp 2: dd/mm/yyyy
+Comp 3: dd/mm/yyyy